marcopennekamp/lore/performance.md

   magic.
   - Improvement: Almost no gains in Deno/V8.
 Firefox shows a bit more improvement.
 Since this was discovered with the Firefox profiler, perhaps V8 had already applied some form of optimization.
 In any case, this isn't a bad change, since only very few chosen functions will ever be part of the tiny set / array.
-(In fact, )
 - Get rid of the args.map in each multi-function header (where the input type is constructed).
 A plain loop would seem to be faster and more direct anyway.
   - Not faster, but more direct (fewer JS API calls), so it will stay in.